Do you have a property you wish to let? Well you’re in the right place…

-We have long-term relationships with fully-vetted and reputable contractors that can provide the required certificates, which will be included in the tenant's move-in pack.
+We have long-term relationships with fully-vetted and reputable contractors that can provide the required certificates, which will be included in the Contract Holders' move-in pack.
 If you have selected our fully managed package, we’ll schedule the next annual gas safety check to ensure it is completed on time, we’ll also circulate the certificate to the relevant parties.

-Tenancy Agreement and Documentation
+Occupation Contract and Documentation

 Property Inventory Check-In/Check-Out

-This avoids any difficulties arising from damage claims, during or at the end, by providing essential independent evidence that can be submitted to third party adjudicators in the event of any disputes.
+This avoids any difficulties arising from damage claims, during or at the end, by providing essential independent evidence that can be submitted to third-party adjudicators in the event of any disputes.
 Inventories will also show that all furnishing, soft furnishings, and all electrical and safety alarms and equipment comply with current legislation.

-A full inventory, including photographs, conducted by us using our inventory software.
+A full inventory, including photographs, is conducted by us using our inventory software.
 You will be provided with a PDF report to highlight the findings.

 Security Deposit or Deposit Replacement Product

 The deposit replacement product we use is provided by Flatfair Limited.
-If this is elected, we will set this up on Flatfair’s customer portal and they will liaise with the tenants to activate their account.
+If this is elected, we will set this up on Flatfair’s customer portal and they will liaise with the Contract Holders to activate their account.
 This covers you for up to 6 weeks worth of rent loss and damage to the property.
 Please contact us if you would like to learn more about how this works, we’d be happy to discuss all the landlord benefits of this product.

-Tenancy Set Up
+Occupation Contract Set Up

 Rental Payments & Annual Rent Reviews